dayanandv/Crypto-Currency/README.md

 ## An attempt at modeling relationship between crypto currencies using Network Science

-Considering bitcoin as a base (since it has the longest timeline), the timeseries of 200 cryptocurrencies (coins) are parsed and merged (on the 'Volume' column as of now) to a single dataframe.
+Considering bitcoin as a base (since it has the longest timeline), the timeseries of 200 cryptocurrencies (coins) are parsed and merged (on the 'Volume' column as of now, may change to 'Close**') to a single dataframe.
 The correlation between columns are computed and dumped into the file corrs.csv.
 This correlation value is used to build a network with the coins as nodes and correlation valeus as edges.

 ## Ideas TODO:
 1. The network has to be filtered out to remove low-significance edges (based on |corr value|) so that it is no longer a fully connected dense network.